Holiness can be described in the past and present tense

 HOLINESS can be a reality that can be said that "THEY-MAY-HAVE-CONTINUED in" (1 Timothy 2:15), which implies that HOLINESS is something that can be CONTINUED in by someone, in opposition to HOLINESS being merely a single event in the past having no more continuance afterward for someone to CONTINUE in.

 Paul wrote: "Now may the God (of) peace Himself MAKE you HOLY completely" (1 Thessalonians 5:23).
-This would indicate that Paul did not already expect that his audience already have been MADE HOLY completely yet.
+This would indicate that Paul did not already expect that his audience being "the church (of the) Thessalonians" (1 Thessalonians 1:1) already had been MADE HOLY completely yet.

 Comments